MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql.md

 The maximum allowable size for rowstore data in the database.
 Data stored in rowstore tables, a columnstore index's deltastore, or a nonclustered index on a clustered columnstore index cannot grow beyond MAXSIZE.
 Data compressed into columnstore format does not have a size limit and is not constrained by MAXSIZE.

 SERVICE_OBJECTIVE
 Specifies the performance level.
-For more information about service objectives for Azure Synapse Analytics, see [Data Warehouse Units (DWUs)](https://docs.microsoft.com/azure/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu).
+For more information about service objectives for Azure Synapse, see [Data Warehouse Units (DWUs)](https://docs.microsoft.com/azure/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu).

 ## Permissions